KM-RoBoTa/KMR_dxluC/docs/markdown_sources/use.md

 ![File tree](../img/motor_new.png)

-with the angle position being in the interval $]0, 2\pi[$ rad. <br /> This library uses the redefined angles as indicated in blue, in the interval  $ ] - \pi, +\pi[ $ rad, with the 0 position being in the center of the motor.
+with the angle position being in the interval $]0, 2\pi[$ rad. <br /> This library uses the redefined angles as indicated in blue, in the interval  $] - \pi, +\pi[$ rad, with the 0 position being in the center of the motor.

-# I. BaseRobot
+## BaseRobot

-The constructor of ```BaseRobot``` takes the following arguments:
+The constructor of the library's ```BaseRobot``` class takes the following arguments:
 ```cpp
 /**
  * @brief       Constructor for BaseRobot